MicrosoftDocs/learn/learn-pr/azure/introduction-to-data-for-machine-learning/includes/6-evaluate-image-language-data.md

 So far, we’ve covered encoding continuous data (floating point numbers), ordinal data (usually integers), and binary categorical data such as survived/died, male/female.

-Here we'll look at how to encode, and categorical data that have more than two classes (options).
+Here we'll look at how to encode, and categorical data that have more than two classes.
 We also explore how decisions we make to improve our models can actually damage their performance.

 ## Categorical Data aren't numerical